Frequently Asked Questions

 Generally, there is no difference.
 Spousal support is the term that California law uses to refer to what is called “alimony” or “spousal maintenance” in other states.

 What does it mean to have a “pro se divorce?”

 “Pro se” or “is a Latin phrase meaning “for oneself.”
-In California, it is your choice to hire an attorney in a family law case.
-You are not entitled to an attorney by matter of law like in a criminal case.
+Hiring an attorney in a family law case is your choice in California.
+You are not entitled to an attorney by a matter of law like in a criminal case.
 You may represent yourself in a dissolution of marriage case.
 However, you may be putting yourself at a severe disadvantage.
 Most divorces are not straightforward unless there are no marital assets, children, or other joint issues.
 Given the complexity of the issues, it may be beneficial to employ the services of a professional who is knowledgeable in the law and experienced in the field.

 What is a “summary dissolution?”

 In California, a marriage may be dissolved by a summary dissolution procedure if all the statutory factors are met.
 These factors include:

 - Either one (or both) of the parties meets the residency requirements.